kosara-g/portfolio/guides/Vale/vale-action.md

 ## About the Vale GitHub action

 Linting your documentation in a continuous integration pipeline saves you the manual effort of running the linter from the command line.
-An additional benefit is that you don't have to worry about fetching the latest versions of the packages you're using with `vale sync` because the action downloads these versions by default every time it runs.
+Another benefit is that you don't have to worry about fetching the latest versions of the packages you're using with `vale sync` because the action downloads these versions by default every time it runs.

 ## Set up the workflow